The reason photographers need to know how to enhance female portrait is pretty simple.

 - Details in the background

 - Hot spots that detract the eye from your subject

 It isn't always easy to spot this problem when your eye is in the viewfinder.
 Modeling for a photo session can be quite active.
 If you're asking your model to flip her hair about, some of those strands are going to go their own way.

+The best way to enhance a female portrait is to keep an eye out for problems during the photo session.
 An assistant or makeup artist can keep an eye out issues like flyaway hair and step in to correct it when something is wrong.
 Trust me, the hair brush is much faster and far more effective than any brush in Photoshop.
 It's an amazing way to enhance a female portrait.